angular/angular/aio/content/guide/roadmap.md

 ### Support adding directives to host elements

 A long-standing feature request is to add the ability to add directives to host elements.
-The feature will allow developers to augment their own components with additional behaviors without using inheritance.
-The project will require substantial effort in terms of the definition of APIs, semantics, and implementation.
+The feature lets developers augment their own components with additional behaviors without using inheritance.
+The project requires substantial effort in terms of the definition of APIs, semantics, and implementation.

 ### Ergonomic component level code-splitting APIs